-One of the costs of globalization is that countries are affected, through trade and financial flows, by what other countries are doing.
-Hence, developments that adversely affect financial sector stability and efficiency in one country can easily spill over into other countries.
-In addition, countries are genuinely interested in adopting practices that have improved risk management, efficiency and governance in other countries.
-For these reasons, countries have been cooperating in various venues and organizational settings to agree on standards and codes in a number of areas, which would be institutionalized in countries worldwide, thereby reducing the cost of enhanced cooperation in financial services, among other economic activities.
+adopting practices that have improved risk management, efficiency and governance in other countries.6 For these reasons, countries have been cooperating, in various venues and organizational settings, to agree on standards and codes that could be institutionalized in countries worldwide, thereby reducing the cost of enhanced cooperation in financial services, among other economic activities.

 The standards and codes are broad norms legitimated by the international community of market economies.
-They have evolved from experience and widely accepted theory; arrived at by agreement (via open discussion); and are expected to be implemented by national authorities, without a central world authority, because such implementation is in the self-interest of the countries.
-The self-interest of countries emanates from two basic forces: the quest for domestic financial stability and development, and the desire to participate in the increasingly global and integrated system of trade and financial markets.
+They have evolved from experience and widely accepted theory, been arrived at by agreement (via open discussion), and are expected to be implemented by national authorities without a central world authority because such implementation is in the self-interest of the countries.
+The self-interest of countries emanates from two basic forces: the quest for domestic financial stability and development, and the desire to participate in the increasingly global and integrated system of trade and financial markets.7

-In trying to develop its financial system, Sierra Leone, then, must clearly demonstrate that it is resolutely implementing relevant norms - the standards and codes.
-Otherwise, as stated above, the rating of the country's financial firms, among peers and by regulators in other countries, will tend to suffer.
-In that case, the financial firms in the country will not be able to participate in important financial cooperative arrangements with other financial firms abroad and the country will not be attractive to some major international financial firms and centres.
-Important standards and codes that would need to be implemented to achieve credibility are listed in Table 3.1.
+In trying to develop its financial system, Sierra Leone, then, must clearly demonstrate that it is resolutely implementing relevant norms such as the standards and codes.
+Otherwise, as stated above, the rating of the country's financial firms, among peers and by regulators in other countries, will suffer.
+In that case, the financial firms in the country will not be able to participate in important financial cooperative arrangements with other financial firms abroad, and the country will not be attractive to some major international financial firms and centres.
+Important standards and codes that would need to be implemented to achieve credibility are listed in Appendix A.

-It will first and foremost be useful to develop domestic expertise to implement the full compliance processes, starting with self-assessments of the state of compliance.
-Even with such expertise, a developing country like Sierra Leone will still find that, for credibility, it will have to arrange peer review by experts
+First and foremost, it would be useful to develop domestic expertise to implement the full compliance processes, starting with self-assessments of the state of compliance.
+Even with such expertise, a developing country like Sierra Leone will still find that, in order to ensure credibility, it will have to arrange for peer reviews by experts from the leading financial centre countries of the world and/or from appropriate international organizations.
+This is required, in essence, to validate the country's own self-assessment and implementation of compliance.